 Don’t: Overdo it on Alcohol On Your Florida Vacation

 Florida is known for its nightlife, and there are plenty of bars and clubs to choose from.
 However, it’s important to drink responsibly and avoid overdoing it on alcohol!
+Just remember that a hangover can feel worse in Florida’s warm, humid environment!

 If you’re planning to drink, make sure you have a designated driver or use a ride-sharing service like Uber or Lyft.
 Don’t drink and drive, as this is not only dangerous but also illegal.